coryt396/DataStories/Final_Project_Thomas.md

  Steve: "If I had to guess, you're trying to convey that Electric vehicles are better than gas vehicles."

- Lizzie: "I think you're trying to show how technology is improving and how it enables us to contribute to a more renewable future"
+ Lizzie: "I think you're trying to show how technology is improving and how it enables us to contribute to a more renewable future."

  ### Does the wireframe I showed you align well with this message within the story arc?
 If not, how could I improve it?"
  Blaise: "Yeah, now that I see this story arc, things actually got a little more clear.
 I see how the progression was supposed to go.
 I'd say they align well enough that with full context I think they're doing the job they are supposed to"

  Steve: "Looking at this, I think that there was a little more to this than I originally was focused on.
 The charts on the wireframe are a bit generic and it's a bit tough to separate one section from another when the images are the same.
-If you've got actual sketches though that may help. "
+If you've got actual sketches though, that may help. "

  Lizzie: "I think the wireframe definitely aligns well with the story arc.
 You're showing how EV technology has evolved since its introduction, and that's especially clear with the added information of the story arc.
 I don't really see much you should do to improve them, but I'd say you'd definitely want to show them together to get the full benefit. "